How Much Weight Loss Causes Loose Skin?

 Also of course, when it comes to losing weight, for some people it’s really hard to shake off the pounds in the first place doesn’t matter how much time they spend on a cardio exercise machine, for them it’s going to be simply harder to achieve any significant weight loss.

 Chronic sun exposure is probably one of the worst things for your skin.
-It can cause UV damage, reduce the amount of collagen in your skin and also reduce the production of elastin.
+Sun damage, also known as UV damage, typically results in reduced amount of collagen in your skin and also reduce the production of elastin.
 (2) Over a long period, this will reduce your skin quality (and your self esteem) quite substantially.

 Smoking and alcohol are two lifestyle habits that can reduce collagen further and also damage the existing collagen in your skin over a fair amount of time.
 (3)

 So, How Much Weight Can I Lose Before It Causes Loose Skin?

-The thing with weight loss is that we all need instant results, rather than more sustainable, but slow results.
+The thing with weight loss is that we all want instant results, rather than more sustainable, but slow…more moderate weight loss.

 This is what makes people choose crash diets or drastic calorie cuts to loose fat.
 But if you are losing more than 2-3 lbs. a week, it’s very likely that you are also losing lean muscle tissue along with fat.